lzwjava/lzwjava.github.io/original/2025-01-31-prompts-en.md

 ---

 Identify only the lines needing changes, and provide corrected snippets (not the full code).
 Preserve the original indentation so I can copy-paste them directly.

+---

+organize this transcript, keep original text as possible, just make it more coherent